hapax/hapax.github.io/assets/teaching.md

 activity.
 There needs to be some motivation to walk, something to walk towards or to look at while en route.
-That's what *hiking* should be about.
+That's what *hiking* (as opposed to *walking*) is all about.
 But if there's no motivation, it becomes a chore, and rather than being trained to walk, you will be trained to *avoid walking*.

-There are a few different ways to fix the situation.
+There are a few different ways we could fix this situation.
-The first is to lower our ambitions and go on short walks.
+The first is to go on short walks, tightening the connection between practice and real life.
-The connection between practice and real life is then clear, and less likely to lead to resentment; the teacher can justify the whole enterprise.
 But what if a whole sector of the economy depends on advanced hiking skills?
 What if we need wayfarers, explorers and hunters?